Elwetana/LED_controller/README.md

   * Pitcher: selects the colour of the jewel in the gun and fires it
   * Catcher: moves along the chain and catches the jewels fired by the pitcher
   * Swapper: moves along the chain and swaps the neighbouring jewels

+* LED painter (`PAINT_SOURCE`) -- not really a game but a way of painting on the LEDs on the tree.
+The editor is written in JavaScript and is in the repo LED_programs.
+The flow of the "application" is JS in web browser (usually on a mobile phone) -> Python HTTP server -> LED controller.
+The JS editor supports things like painting in any RGB colour, gradients, selections, moving the pattern, globally adjusting HLS values, saving the state to server and so on.
+Any number of people can collaborate on the most beautiful Christmas tree pattern possible.
+Also, there is a secret message encoded in the LED chain that tries to get out...

 ## Requirements